nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 > :bulb: Tip: The order you type distinct prefix parameters do not matter!
 > <br> For example, `tank addReadings tk/1 al/1 ph/6 tp/23` is the same as `tank addReadings al/1 ph/6 tp/23 tk/1`

+> :exclamation: Warning: Alphanumeric parameters like descriptions and names may be truncated it they are too long!
+> Adjust the window size of *Fish Ahoy!* to better show such truncated fields.
+If it is still not fully showing,
+> the name you picked might be too long!

 #### Description `d/<DESCRIPTION>`
   * Type: `Tank`